Rxbrooks15/PowerBi_Pizza_Report/README.md

 # PowerBi_Pizza_Report
-Utilizing KPI's and DAX functions to create a holistic dashboard
+Utilizing KPI's and DAX functions to create a holistic dashboard on pizza sales